Warframe is a free-to-play third-person shooter sci-fi soloable co-op video game, released in 2013.

 There are deserted inhabitations bored into the sides of gulches.
 One gets the impression that after the fall of the Orokin, a planetwide rivers circulation system broke from lack of maintenance.
 And that the natives then adopted a low-tech, arid milieu culture.
 But it’s impossible to tell.

 Said natives were exterminated in recent decades, and their culture destroyed.

 There’s a smidgen more data about Mars in the Inaros warframe profile.

 Phobos is a moon of Mars.
 Like Venus, it seems primarily settled through orbital bases.

-One in the orbital facilities is a Rail that enters the Void, a sort of hyperspace.
+One of the orbital facilities is a Rail beam that enters the Void, a sort of sinister hyperspace.
 This might be a reference to DooM, which is set on Phobos and features a gate leading to Hell.

 Ceres is the largest body in the asteroids belt between Mars and Jupiter.

 It may have been a sort of space shipyard, with huge facilities.
 It seems to have an atmosphere and gravity, but is extremely humid.
-The rain is constant and thick enough to swim in.
+The rain is constant and heavy.

 There too, the climate may be caused by broken terraforming equipment.

 There are cloud cities in the upper atmosphere of Jupiter, heavily shielded against the temperature, gravity, electromagnetic megastorms, etc..
 One imagines that they can move to avoid the continent-sized hurricanes.